gongzhxu/SDL_Pango/README.md

 This project is a lightweight rewrite of [SDL_Pango](http://sdlpango.sourceforge.net/) to work with SDL2.
-The code is much shorter and provides almost smiler functionality.
+The code is much shorter and provides almost similar functionality.

 # Documentation